Date: Wed, 3 Apr 2002 16:11:03 +0200

 particularly interested in what you call your strength in creating

-acoustic space(s) with temporal shifts. what strikes me initially is
+acoustic space(s) with temporal shifts. what strikes me initially is the convergence of

 perceptual nuance in physical space that may (or may not) be